 The proposed solution is based on the following guidelines:

-The link(s) can be disabled / enabledin a resolution of TBTTs.
+The link(s) can be disabled from operating / enabled to operate within the BSS in a resolution of TBTTs.

-Adding an indication in the RNR element (which includes the information corresponding to the link that becomes disabled) – to avoid any Probe Request / Association Request frames transmission by non-AP MLDs on the disabled link(s).
+Adding an indication in the RNR element (which includes the information corresponding to the link that becomes disabled for that BSS) – to avoid any Probe Request / Association Request frames transmission by non-AP MLDs on the disabled link(s).
 Please note that these RNRs are included in the Beacon / Probe response frames of the APs affiliated with the same AP MLD (as the affiliated AP operating on the link that becomes disabled), as shown in the example illustrated in the following diagram:

 In this example, AP MLD is associated with non-AP MLD1 and non-AP MLD2 and on each enabled link, it includes the RNR elements for the affiliated APs (of the same AP MLD).
-An indication of link disablement of 5 GHz Link will be included in the RNR elements corresponding to AP2, which are included in the Beacon and Probe response frames transmitted on the 2.4GHz and 6GHz links.
-In this way, an unassociated non-AP MLD 3 will avoid initiating the transmission of any Probe Request / Authentication / Association Request frame during the period of the disablement of Link 2.
+An indication of BSS link disablement of 5 GHz Link will be included in the RNR elements corresponding to AP2, which are included in the Beacon and Probe response frames transmitted on the 2.4GHz and 6GHz links.
+In this way, an unassociated non-AP MLD 3 will avoid initiating the transmission of any Probe Request / Authentication / Association Request frame during the period of the BSS disablement of Link 2.

-Adding an indication in the EHT Operation element – to announce that the current link becomes disabled for the associated MLDs operating on the link to be disabled.
+Adding an indication in the EHT Operation element – to announce that the current link becomes disabled within the BSS for the associated MLDs operating on the link to be disabled.
 It is much needed if the associated non-AP MLD has only one enabled link with the AP MLD.

-The indication for the Disabled link should be included in the BSS parameters subfield of the RNR.
+The indication for the BSS Disabled link should be included in the BSS parameters subfield of the RNR.
 This will enable future extensions for the link disablement for co-located HE AP STA that is operating on 6GHz band (possibly through updates in REVme).

-The link disable / enable indication in the RNR will be defined as a Critical Update, so the non-AP MLD will be notified promptly for any change on the link status.
+The BSS link disable / enable indication in the RNR will be defined as a Critical Update, so the non-AP MLD will be notified promptly for any change on the link status.

 **** End of discussion part *****